 Soaking the catfish fillets in buttermilk prior to coating helps to tenderize the fish and allows the cornmeal to adhere better.
 After soaking, it is important to shake off any excess buttermilk before applying the cornmeal mixture.

-For frying, the appropriate oil selection—such as canola or peanut oil—plays a significant role.
-The oil should be heated to approximately 350°F, which is ideal for achieving a golden-brown finish.
+For frying, the oil should be heated to approximately 350°F, which is ideal for achieving a golden-brown finish.
 Using a cast iron skillet or Dutch oven is often preferred, as it retains heat effectively during the frying process.
+After frying, draining the catfish on paper towels can help remove excess oil.

 Catfish Frying Tips and How to Keep the Batter From Falling Off

 Proper adherence to certain techniques is crucial for ensuring that the batter adheres effectively to catfish fillets during frying.
 First, it is important to thoroughly dry the catfish fillets with paper towels prior to immersion in a buttermilk and seasoned cornmeal mixture.
-This drying process enhances the adhesion of the batter by removing excess moisture that could interfere with its ability to stick.

 Following the drying step, it is advisable to shake off any excess batter in a shallow dish.
-The choice of frying oil is also significant; canola oil or peanut oil are commonly recommended due to their high smoke points and neutral flavors.
 Maintaining the frying oil at a consistent temperature of 350°F is essential.
 If the oil becomes too hot, it may darken and negatively affect both the batter and the fish.

 When the fillets are added to the hot oil, it is recommended to avoid moving them for at least three minutes.
 This allows for the formation of a crust that aids in keeping the batter intact.
+After this initial period, flipping the fish should be done only once, cooking for a few additional minutes until the fillets reach a desirable golden-brown color.

 What Sides to Serve with Fried Catfish Dinner